stefanovic80/geompy/README.md

 `conda activate analyticGeomEnv`

-run script.py on it.
+run main.py on it.

 # Usage

-Choose the lowest and highest values for the two Cartesian axes.
-Say you want a Cartesian Plane with both axes ranging from -10 to 18, with 500 steps, than type as reported in the following picture

-![Alt Text](pictures/cartesianPlane.png)

-You can additionally add a grid by typing

-`picture.grid(True)`

-or remove it

-`picture.grid(False)`

 # Draw a (random) circumference

-Type
+Each geometric locus is a python class.
+Say you wan to draw a circumference, than you have to define a circumference type instance 'C1' as follows

 `C1 = circumference()`

-"C1" is a "circumference" class type.
-It choose a random value for the circumference radius (C1.radius) and a couple of random values (C1.center) for x and y circumference center point

-`C1.plot()`

-the .plot() method draw the circumference.
+by defult the minimum and maximum values of both x and y axes are -20 and 20, with a step of 500 points.
+Now that you have a "C1" instance of "circumference" type, than use the "draw" method as follows

+`C1.draw()`

+![Alt Text](pictures/cartesianPlane.png)

+You may want to add a grid with both x and y axes

+`C1.grid()`

 ![Alt Text](pictures/circumferenceDraw.png)

+if you want to see all the details of "C1" circumference instance, than type

+`print(C1)`

-Optionally you can choose the color by adding an argument to the .plot method
+and you can change details such as the color just by typing

-`C1.plot( color = 'red' )`
+`C1.color = 'red'`

 or

-`C1.plot( color = 'r' )`
+`C1.color = 'r'`

+according with matplotlib library, you can choose the color you like more from the following list

 - ``'b'``          blue